Fengon 580

 The Fengon 580 is a mid-size crossover SUV produced by the Chinese automaker DFSK Motor (joint venture between Dongfeng Motor and Sokon) since 2016.
-Originally sold as the Dongfeng Fengguang 580 (东风风光580), the 580 was also rebadged under a few different brand names that translates to Fengguang in Chinese, including Glory for oversea markets and Fengon in later model years after the Dongfeng Fengguang brand became a further independent brand.
+Originally sold as the Dongfeng Fengguang 580 (东风风光580), the 580 was also rebadged under a few different brand names that translates to Fengguang in Chinese, including Glory for overseas markets and Fengon in later model years after the Dongfeng Fengguang brand became a further independent brand.